AmirGgh/shiftManager_Fullstack/README.md

 - ONLY registered users can work (log in to) with the web site. the users come from web servise -> username and emails(as password) in the end of this file.

-## Installetions
+## Installetion
 ### Server:
-In the server file run 'npm i' to install all the pacages. then run 'npm start' to start the server at 'http://localhost:4000'
+In the server file run 'npm i' to install all the packages. then run 'npm start' to start the server at 'http://localhost:4000'
 ### Client:
 In the client file runs 'npm i' to install all the packages. then run 'npm start' to start the server at 'http://localhost:3000'